French Naturalization: what justifications if you live as a couple?

 Copy or original of a document

-You can provide copies of the requested documents except for civil status records.
+You can provide copies of the requested documents with the exception of civil status documents.

-However, you should be able to present the originals of the documents if necessary.
+However, you must be able to present the originals of the documents if necessary.

-A copy of a foreigner act shall be accompanied, if necessary, by a copy of the decision in implementation of which it has been drawn up, rectified or amended.
+A copy of a foreigner act must be accompanied, if necessary, by a copy of the decision in implementation of which it has been drawn up, rectified or amended.

 Translation

-In addition, to avoid having to translate some documents issued by a the European Union, one multilingual form can be attached.
-See the e-justice site for more information.
+In addition, to avoid having to translate certain documents issued by a the European Union, one multilingual form can be joined.
+Consult the e-justice website for further information.

 Legalization or Apostille